Trainraider/lib_meyeni/README.md

 It will gently lower the displacement scale to 0 as it approaches in proximity, the edges of the mesh supplied to the "target" input of the falloff node.
 Generally you would supply a simple mesh with few edges to the falloff node, and the same mesh but subdivided to the displacement node.
+This node is usefull for applying textures to parts of 3d prints where the texture could otherwise create problematic geometry or interfere with pieces fitting together properly if geometry past the edge is affected.

 * Higher strength makes the falloff more sudden
 * Factor controls the amount of falloff.
 At <1, the edges will still receive some amount of displacement.